Our Team

 President

-Allyn is a dedicated S.W.A.T.
-Operator, as well as an author and speaker committed to advocating for First Responder’s mental health.
-His work focuses on breaking the stigma surrounding mental health in law enforcement and emergency services.
+Allyn Goodrich is a Las Vegas native, S.W.A.T.
+Operator, author, and public speaker dedicated to advocating for the mental health of all first responders.
+He is the author of the best-selling book October Strong and a passionate voice for breaking the stigma surrounding mental health in law enforcement and emergency services.

 Vice President & Peer Support